alkalain/duration-chanel-leaking-modeli-computational/README.md

 # duration-chanel-leaking-modeli-computational
-This is a project about medeling the duration chanel leaking model wihe cognitive load perspective
+This is a project about modeling the duration chanel leaking model wihe cognitive load perspective